Emilie2393/Projet_12_Epicevents/README.md

 ---

 ## ✅ Prerequisites
+- 🐍 Have Python 3.12 or under installed.
+Python 3.13 may have some errors during the requirements installation.
 - 🗄️ Create a **MySQL database** named `epicevents`.
 - 📊 Set up a **Sentry account** (for error tracking and monitoring).